Cisco ISE on Amazon Web Services

 Extend the Cisco ISE policies in your home network to new remote deployments securely through Amazon Web Services (AWS).

 You can configure and launch Cisco ISE in AWS through AWS CloudFormation Templates (CFTs) or Amazon Machine Images (AMIs).
-We recommend that you use CFTs through one of the ways in the following list.
-To launch Cisco ISE on AWS, perform one of the following procedures:
+To launch Cisco ISE on AWS, follow one of these procedures:

 CFTs are AWS solutions that allow you to easily create and manage cloud deployments.
 Extend your network into the cloud by creating a virtual private cloud in AWS and configure a virtual private gateway to enable communication with your organization's network over an IPsec tunnel.

-For information about using CFTs in AWS, see the AWS CloudFormation User Guide.
+For more information on using CFTs in AWS, see AWS CloudFormation User Guide.

 The following table contains details of the Cisco ISE instances that are currently available.
-You must purchase a Cisco ISE VM license to use any of the following instances.
-See Amazon EC2 On-Demand Pricing for information on EC2 instance pricing for your specific requirements.
+You must purchase a Cisco ISE VM license to use any of the these instances.
+For information on EC2 instance pricing for your specific requirements, see Amazon EC2 On-Demand Pricing.

 RAM (in GB)